Quantum-Accelerators/quacc/README.md

 # Make a bulk Cu structure
 atoms = bulk("Cu")

-# Make a flow consisting of an EMT relaxation followed by a VASP relaxation
+# Make a flow consisting of an EMT relaxation followed by a VASP relaxation.
+# By default, VASP will be run using Custodian for on-the-fly error handling.
 job1 = EMTRelaxMaker().make(atoms)
 job2 = VaspRelaxMaker(preset="BulkRelaxSet").make(job1.output["atoms"])
 flow = Flow([job1, job2])